kevinmisigaro/whereismycheeseflutter/README.md

 - User can collect cheesey notes on the map.
 - User can add cheesey notes on the map.
 - App continues to run/persist in the background
+- App notifies user if they are close to a cheese

 ## Requirements to run this app on target machine